econ-owais/kpk-demographic-analysis/README.md

 # important note:
-"To view the interactive version, simply click the download button at the top right of the GitHub page."
+"To view the  graphs, it's in the HTML form so simply click the download button at the top right of the GitHub page."
 # 📊 Project Overview-

  This project analyzes district-wise population data from Khyber Pakhtunkhwa (KPK), Pakistan.
-Using interactive plots and data tables, I explore demographic patterns across the province.
+I explore demographic patterns across the province using interactive plots and data tables.

 📂 Dataset
 {r